Disconnecting Means for PV Systems: NEC 690.13 & 690.15

 Lockout/Tagout Procedure and Device Type

 To ensure a circuit is not accidentally re-energized during service, NEC 690.15 requires that the equipment isolating device be capable of being locked in the open position.
 This facilitates a proper lockout/tagout procedure, a critical safety step for any master or journeyman electrician.
-The device itself can be a switch, a circuit breaker, or even a connector, as long as it meets the requirements for isolation and can be locked open.
+The device itself can be a switch, a circuit breaker, or even a connector, so long as it meets the requirements for isolation and can be locked open.
 When selecting hardware, it’s important to understand the difference between fused vs. non-fused disconnects and choose the appropriate one for the application.

 Step-by-Step Guide to Planning PV Disconnects